 The oldest wine cellar in Slovenia.
-Ptujska klet markets its wines under 3 separate brands: Pullus, Pinky Chick and Haložan.
+Ptuj’s winery markets its wines under 3 separate brands: Pullus, Pinky Chick and Haložan.
 The cellar has nearly an 800 year long tradition.
 It has been awarded 5 times in a row as the Best National Producer by the prestigious international AWC Vienna evaluation, the largest officially recognized wine competition in the world.

 About 12800 wines from 41 countries enter the competition each year and winning a prize in such fierce competition is definitely something to be proud of.

-Ptujska klet is also popular at the Decanter World Wine awards, the largest and most influential wine competition in the world, winning at least 5 awards each year, one of which is always gold.
+Ptuj’s winery is also popular at the Decanter World Wine Awards, the largest and most influential wine competition in the world, winning at least 5 awards each year, one of which is always gold.
 In 2016 they received a gold medal for their extraordinary sweet Pullus Chardonnay of 2011.
-It’s qualities are an attractive aroma of ripe citrus and vanilla pudding along with a mild botrytised note.
-It’s almost oily texture is backed up by a lively acidity and fresh overtones of orange peel, pineapple and grapefruit.
-A truly brilliant wine suitable even for the most demanding and selective drinkers.
+Its qualities are an attractive aroma of ripe citrus and vanilla pudding along with a mild botrytised note.
+It’s almost oily texture is backed up by lively acidity and fresh overtones of orange peel, pineapple and grapefruit.
+A truly brilliant wine is suitable even for the most demanding and selective drinkers.

 Pullus Pinot Grigio gained a commended Decanter award, signifying that this is definitely one of the wines, you’d want to have in your stock.
 It was praised for having a delicate character and fragrances of violets with hints of strawberries.
 The taste is elegant and fresh with a creamy texture.